niksite/url-normalize/README.md

 History:

+* 1.4.1: Added an optional param default_scheme to the url_normalize
 * 1.4.0: A bit of code refactoring and cleanup
 * 1.3.3: Support empty string and double slash urls (//domain.tld)
 * 1.3.2: Same code support both Python 3 and Python 2.